pensjonatus/flash-fiction/blog/boathouse.md

 ---
-title: 'Boathouse'
+title: Boathouse
 date: '2014-12-06'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 She lived with him on a boathouse for one glorious fall.
 She would rush out of